KTH/devops-course/contributions/presentation/week9/adriankv-arasp/README.md

 ## Title

-Different forms of organizing DevOps teams, different roles within them, and their strengths and weaknesses
+Importance of choosing the correct leadership style for a DevOps team: a comparison between transformational, transactional, authentic, servant and ad hoc leadership.

 ## Names and KTH ID